 On the flip side, a debit invoice—which can also be called a debit memo or note—is issued when payment owed must be increased.
 If an invoice was issued incorrectly—meaning the dollar value was too small—the debit invoice will account for the adjustments needed.

-What’s the difference between an invoice, a bill, and a receipt?
+What’s an invoice?
+Key differences between an invoice, a bill, and a receipt

 Invoices are often referred to as bills or receipts—and vice versa.
 Despite their similarities, however, it’s important to note that these three documents are all different and each serves a different purpose.